wp-plugins/related-posts-by-category/readme.txt

 Tested up to: 2.8.5
 Stable tag: trunk

 The WordPress Plugin for Similar Posts.
 It's small.
 It's fast.
-Really.
+Really!

 == Description ==
 *Related Posts by Category* lists similar posts within any post.
 As a search string the plugin does not use the title of the article nor weighs the content.
 In fact the category, which was assigned to the post, serves as the source of accordance.